alpenlabs/Technical-Whitepaper/README.md

 <u>Rollup UTXO:</u> The Block producer generates the scriptPubKey for the Rollup UTXO by performing the TapTweak hash [84] with the `<new_internal_key>` and the root of the P2TR script tree, which is a known constant.

-<u>Withdrawal UTXOs:</u> The Block Producer now needs to construct the list of withdrawals from the rollup that needs to be part of the outputs of State Update transaction.
+<u>Withdrawal UTXOs:</u> The Block Producer now needs to construct the list of withdrawals from the rollup that needs to be part of the outputs of the State Update transaction.
 To do this, the Block Producer iterates over all the withdrawal transactions in the pending block and constructs an output with the requested amount and a scriptPubKey according to the user’s specification, most likely a P2PKH with the user’s L1 public key.

 The Block Producer now has everything that it needs to broadcast an L2 State Update transaction in L1.
 When it receives the proof, the Block Producer broadcasts the State Update transaction, using as parent the last transaction in the L1 Transaction Queue.
 Once the L2 State Update Transaction is confirmed on L1, the Block Producer updates the last confirmed L2 State Tree and adds the pending block to the L2 blockchain.
 This officially marks this block as confirmed.